CISC115-FA2024/FinalExamFA24/README.md

 	void updateBook(int id, const std::string& title, const std::string& author, Genre genre): Updates a book's details by ID.
 	void deleteBook(int id): Deletes a book from the array by ID.
 4. Main Program:
-o	Display a menu with options to:
+Display a menu with options to:
 1. Add a new book.
 2. Display all books.
 3. Update a book's details by ID.
 4. Delete a book by ID.
 5. Exit.
-o	Use a loop to keep the program running until the user chooses to exit.
+Use a loop to keep the program running until the user chooses to exit.

 ## Sample Output